Skip to Content

 Gothic cathedral lit in colorful lights at night, the Bath Abbey.

-Bath Abbey colorfully lit up at night
+The Abbey colorfully lit up at night

-Day or night, the city skyline is dominated by the beautiful Bath Abbey.
+Day or night, the city skyline is dominated by the beautiful Abbey.
 During the day, its 161-foot bell tower is visible from all around the city, and the bells ring out.
 At night, the illuminated facade seems mystical, and the details of its Gothic exterior are somehow even more prominent.

-The stained-glass filled Bath Abbey sanctuary
+The stained-glass filled sanctuary

-Get local insights on the main Bath attractions on this top-rated walking tour or this private option.
+Get local insights on the main attractions on this top-rated walking tour or this private option.
 For a unique spin, consider a ghost tour of top sites.

 Try glass blowing at Bath Aqua Glass